Monday, October 22, 2018

 There was a tradition among the early white settlers, which they seemed to have obtained from the Indians, that the arrow shown in the figure, which points obliquely toward the foot of the Bluff some distance beyond, indicated some buried treasure in that direction.
 Several deep excavations in the debris at the foot of the cliff still attest to the work of credulous treasure-seekers.

 Our pottery collection from ancient mounds has several pieces ornamented with dragon-like devices.
 We illustrate two of these: burial vases with a most pronounced dragon head standing up from the vessel's rim.
-There is the great mouth with the teeth revealed, protruding tongue, with fierce eyes, and the general aspect of the Piasa and those mythological representations of the dragon so frequently found in Asia.
+There is the great mouth with the teeth revealed, protruding tongue, fierce eyes, and the general aspect of the Piasa and those mythological representations of the dragon so frequently found in Asia.

 From Cahokia Mounds, Illinois.